 (*) There is no requirement that protocol_factory is a class.
-If your protocol class needs to have specific arguments passed to its constructor, you can use lambda or functools.partial().
+If your protocol class needs to have specific arguments passed to its constructor, you can use lambda.
 You can also pass a trivial lambda that returns a previously constructed Protocol instance.

 - family, proto, flags: Address family, protocol and flags to be passed through to getaddrinfo().
 These all default to 0, which means "not specified".
 (The socket type is always SOCK_STREAM.)
 If any of these values are not specified, the getaddrinfo() method will choose appropriate values.
 Note: proto has nothing to do with the high-level Protocol concept or the protocol_factory argument.

-- sock: An optional socket to be used instead of using the host, port, family, proto, and flags arguments.
-If this is given, host and port must be omitted; otherwise, host and port are required.
+- sock: An optional socket to be used instead of using the host, port, family, proto and flags arguments.
+If this is given, host and port must be explicitly set to None.

 - local_addr: If given, a (host, port) tuple used to bind the socket to locally.
 This is rarely needed but on multi-homed servers you occasionally need to force a connection to come from a specific address.
 This is how you would do that.
 The host and port are looked up using getaddrinfo().

-start_serving(protocol_factory, host, port, **kwds).
-Enters a serving loop that accepts connections.
-This is a Task that completes once the serving loop is set up to serve.
-The return value is a list of one or more sockets in listening mode.
-(Multiple sockets may be returned if the specified address allows both IPv4 and IPv6 connections.)
-You can use stop_serving() to stop the serving loop.
-Each time a connection is accepted, protocol_factory is called without arguments(*) to create a Protocol, a (bidirectional stream) Transport is created to represent the network side of the connection, and the two are tied together by calling protocol.connection_made(transport).
+Each time a connection is accepted, protocol_factory is called without arguments(**) to create a Protocol, a bidirectional stream Transport is created to represent the network side of the connection, and the two are tied together by calling protocol.connection_made(transport).

-(*) See footnote above for create_connection().
+(**) See previous footnote for create_connection().
 However, since protocol_factory() is called once for each new incoming connection, it should return a new Protocol object each time it is called.

-ssl: Pass an ssl.SSLContext object to override the default SSL context object to be used.
-(Unlike create_connection(), passing True does not make sense -- the SSLContext object is required to specify the certificate and key.)
+ssl: Pass an ssl.SSLContext object (or an object with the same interface) to override the default SSL context object to be used.
+(Unlike for create_connection(), passing True does not make sense here -- the SSLContext object is needed to specify the certificate and key.)

 backlog: Backlog value to be passed to the listen() call.
-Defaults to 100.
+The default is implementation-dependent; in the default implementation the default value is 100.

 reuse_address: Whether to set the SO_REUSEADDR option on the socket.
 The default is True on UNIX, False on Windows.